-Everyone asks me, “What’s the best car battery?”
-So you can see that there’s really no single answer to that question.
+So you can see that there’s really no single answer to the question of who makes the best battery.
 But I can give you some battery buying tips.

-Tip #1 Buy the right battery for your vehicle
+Tip #1 Buy the right type of battery for your vehicle

 If your car came with a flooded lead acid battery, replace it with the same type.
-Likewise, if your car came with an AGM battery DO NOT SKIMP and buy a less expensive lead acid battery!
+Likewise, if your car came with an EFB or AGM battery DO NOT replace it with an SLI type battery.

 Why?
 Because the charging system in your vehicle was built to handle the recharging protocol for the type of battery installed at the factory.

-Installing an AGM battery in a car designed for flooded lead acid can reduce battery life by more than 50%.
+Installing an AGM battery in a car designed for an SLI battery can reduce the AGM battery’s life by more than 50%.
 That’s because conventional charging systems tend to charge at a much higher rate than an AGM system.

 Once you determine if your battery is SLA or AGM, the next step is finding the “group size” for your car.
 Batteries are grouped according to their length, width and height as well as the location of their positive and negative posts.
 Find the group size and dimensions here.
 If you buy the wrong group size, the battery cables in your car may not reach the right terminals.